 CPN began in 2002 when native College Pointers Kathryn Cervino and Dr. James Cervino were jogging in MacNeil Park and saw the trash-filled shoreline.
 They organized the first‑ever waterfront cleanup at MacNeil and quickly discovered that many people were eager to volunteer and help their local environment.
 They form our leadership team as President and Vice President, respectively, alongside our two other invaluable Board members: Secretary Mirjana Karcic and Treasurer Stephen Winiarski.

 We are fortunate to have so many devoted volunteers from the community, including Matt Gillam, Elizabeth Cuccia, AnneMarie Murphy, Wayne Rose, Cathleen and Warren King, and a long list of others.
-Volunteers Shannon Pallen, who served on our Board until recently, and Wayne Lee, who moved out of state, were among our earliest volunteers and contributed so much to our organization and to the town.
+Volunteers Shannon Pallen and Wayne Lee, who moved out of state, were among our earliest volunteers and contributed so much to our organization and to the town.

 Over the years, working with partners at the NYC Parks Department and Partnerships for Parks, and with elected officials, our many activities have included:

 Organizing waterfront and park cleanups throughout the year.
 The amount of trash we collect at our events is staggering.
-Worksites in College Point include MacNeil Park, Powell’s Cove Park, Poppenhusen Playground, College Point Park, and public coastlines.
+Worksites in College Point include MacNeil Park, Powell’s Cove Park, Poppenhusen Playground, College Point Park, and public coastlines including "Big Rock Beach" on 28th Ave. and 119th St.

 Creating a kayak launch and offering public boating on the northeast shoreline of MacNeil Park.
 This city park is surrounded by water, yet for its entire history, lacked access for on-water recreation.
 CPN advocated doggedly for a kayak launch, while offering free public kayaking events to demonstrate the suitability of this site.
 An ADA-accessible ramp was built and opened to the public in 2019, and is formally part of the NYC Watertrail.